roman-lakhnov/sykell-fullstack-task/README.md

 | Bulk Actions: Re-run/delete URLs      | ❌ Not implemented                                                                                                                                      |
 | Real-Time Progress: Status indicators | ⚠️ Partially implemented - Color-coded status indicators implemented, but real-time updates require manual refresh rather than WebSocket implementation |
 | Automated front-end tests             | ❌ Not implemented                                                                                                                                      |

+## ⚙️ Afterwords

+Thanks for the task and review.
+Hope you find it well.
+It was a whole new, interesting, and useful experience for me.
+I realize that this task was complex, and I definitely could have done more and use better approaches, but it would exceed the allotted time.
+Hope to hear some feedback, good or bad.
+Thanks.